 Eggs, to me, are the way to go.
 They can be left out, and you’ll have a very tasty, but thinner, Bailey’s.
 I’ll talk about the eggs more, but if you’re basing your recipe on taste, using the real cream and sugar rather than condensed milk, whether using eggs or not, will make your Bailey’s taste better!
 No eggs will just make it thinner.

 I have an immune deficiency, so eggs are a bit of a nagging concern, even though the chances of getting a bad one are incredibly small.
 I wondered, does alcohol really kill Salmonella?
 I did a lot of research, and finally found the real answer.
 Given enough time and enough alcohol, yes, it does.
-Exactly how long is unclear, but at least three weeks according to these Mad Scientists.
-Even after dosing their eggnog with Salmonella, it was completely clear when tested at three weeks.
+Exactly how long is unclear, but these Mad Scientists dosed their eggnog with Salmonella, it was completely clear when tested at three weeks.
 Since the home-cook isn’t “dosing” with Salmonella, the home-made Bailey’s might be completely clear sooner.

 So here’s your choices, keeping in mind you’ll probably want to “age” your Bailey’s at least a day and preferably a week, anyway: